15 Top-Rated Things to Do in Rockaway Beach, OR

 The Oregon Coast Scenic Railroad is a heritage route stretching from Rockaway Beach to Garibaldi to the south.
 The rail line is mainly adjacent to Highway 101 and goes at a more leisurely 10 miles per hour.
 This slowed-down pace, alongside the available open-air boxcar seating, offers a more enjoyable way to travel on the coast.

-The railroad operates every day of the week during the summer.
+The railroad is a popular tourist attraction that operates every day of the week during the summer.
 Passengers hop aboard at either historic depot in Rockaway Beach or Garibaldi.
-Three trains leave Garibaldi each day, while two depart from Rockaway Beach.
-Each ride includes a 30-minute layover in the charming fishing town of Wheeler.
+Multiple outbound trains depart either city each day and each ride includes a 30-minute layover in the charming fishing town of Wheeler.
+A one-way trip takes approximately 90 minutes in total.

 The railroad offers specialty trips outside of the regularly scheduled Oregon Coastal Excursions.
 The year begins with a Valentine's Brunch Train in February and concludes with a Candy Cane Express trip in December.
 Other special trips include Spring Break Excursions and Fall Splendor Excursions.

-One of the best road trips along the Oregon Coast, the Three Capes Scenic Route, begins 22 miles south of Rockaway Beach.
-This 40-mile route veers off the 101 and tours a stunning landscape, including three prominent headlands.
+One of the most scenic drives on the Oregon Coast, the Three Capes Scenic Route begins 22 miles south of Rockaway Beach.
+This 40-mile route veers off the 101 and tours a stunning landscape comprising three prominent headlands.
 The three capes along the way are Cape Meares, Cape Lookout, and Cape Kiwanda.

 Next on the route is Cape Lookout.
-This popular state park features over 200 campsites, mostly catering to tent camping.
-Cape Lookout is also an excellent place to explore.
+This popular Oregon state park features over 200 campsites, catering to both tent and RV camping.
+Cape Lookout is also a fun promontory to explore.
 Alongside a five-mile Cape Trail, the state park accesses Netarts Spit, a long stretch of undeveloped sand that invites daytime sightseeing.

 And lastly on the route is Cape Kiwanda.
 This headland is the smallest but also the most unique in that it's composed entirely of sandstone.
 This crumbly attribute offers a dramatic landscape to explore and a fun sand hill to climb.